Implementation Specs & Protocol Logic

 Create custom quorum math

-Modify stake logic
+Modify reputation and weighting logic

-Add slashing conditions
+Add block and flag conditions

 Integrate OpenTelemetry tracing